ChilliCream/hotchocolate-docs/docs/authorization.md

 The `@authorize`-directive basically is our `AuthorizeAttribute`.
 You can annotate this directive to type or field definitions in order to add authorization policies to them.

-But lets start at the beginning with this.
+But let's start at the beginning with this.
 In order to add authorization capabilities to your schema add the following package to your project:

 ```bash
 dotnet add package HotChocolate.AspNetCore.Authorization